Drifting Fields are not Conservative: Background

-This is equivalent to the classical definition of conservatism as path-independence of line integrals, i.e.\ $\oint_\gamma \V \cdot \d\x = 0$ for every closed curve $\gamma$, since $\R^n$ is simply connected.
-We use the gradient formulation as it is more directly useful for our analysis.
-A standard characterization is that \begin{lemma} A vector field $V: \R^n \to \R^n$ is conservative if and only if its Jacobian is symmetric, i.e.
+\paragraph{Conservatism.} Whether a transport field can be cast as loss-based training depends on whether it arises as the gradient of a scalar potential---a property called \emph{conservatism}. \begin{definition}[Conservative vector field] A vector field $\V: \R^n \to \R^n$ is \textbf{conservative} if there exists a scalar field $\Pot: \R^n \to \R$ such that $\V(\x) = -\nabla_\x \Pot(\x)$ for all $\x \in \R^n$. \end{definition} This is equivalent to path-independence of line integrals, $\oint_\gamma \V \cdot \d\x = 0$ for every closed curve $\gamma$; we adopt the gradient formulation as more directly useful here.
+A standard characterization is that: \begin{lemma} A vector field $V: \R^n \to \R^n$ is conservative if and only if its Jacobian is symmetric, i.e.